Palmgrenoskari/machineLearning/BSc/whatIsThis.md

 ## Work in progress...

-* I'm using the fruits-360 dataset from kaggle but instead of 131 different fruits and vegetables I've reduced it to 21.
+* I'm using the fruits-360 dataset from kaggle
 * I'm building 3 different CNN models to compare their performances
-* Not using a base
+* I'm using using a base and freezing the base layers when training the models.
-* Models are saved elsewhere because they are too big for github. >100MB
+* Models are saved elsewhere because they are usually too big for github. >100MB
 * Models I'm currently working on:
-    * RegNetx_002
+    * ResNet50V2
     * VGG16
-    * ResNet18
+    * MobileNetV2